How to Create a Members-Only WooCommerce Purchasing Club: Your Complete Step-by-Step Guide

 - A one-time payment

-WooCommerce Password Protected Categories can help you create a free members-only purchasing club all by itself, but if you want to accept recurring subscriptions, you’ll need the paid WooCommerce Subscriptions plugin.
+WooCommerce Protected Categories can help you create a free members-only purchasing club all by itself, but if you want to accept recurring subscriptions, you’ll need the paid WooCommerce Subscriptions plugin.

 If you’re planning to make your purchasing club free, you can safely skip to the next step.
 But if you want to accept paid subscriptions to get the aforementioned benefit of stable, recurring revenue at your store, here’s a high-level look at how you can use the WooCommerce subscriptions plugin.